 The Middle School Forum is a group of students in the Middle School that meets weekly to discuss a variety of diversity topics including race, religion, sexual orientation, ethnicity, socio-economic status, and gender.
 Students often do activities that challenge their thinking and precipitate dialogue both inside and outside of the Forum setting.
 Any and all M/S students and faculty are welcome to attend Forum meetings.

-The Rivers Integrated Cultural Awareness Club (RICA) is a group of students in the Upper School that meets weekly to discuss issues of diversity both on and off campus.
+BRIDGE (Building Real Intercultural Dialogue (to) Generate Engagement.) is a group of students in the Upper School that meets weekly to discuss issues of diversity both on and off campus.
 Students learn to challenge assumptions and think critically about these issues, offering a wide variety of perspectives that often lead to fascinating conversations and debates.
-RICA members also plan and organize a variety of diversity events throughout the year.
-Any and all students and faculty are welcome to attend RICA meetings.
+BRIDGE members also plan and organize a variety of diversity events throughout the year.
+Any and all students and faculty are welcome to attend BRIDGE meetings.
+To learn more about BRIDGE please click here.

 There are five affinity groups at Rivers: - African Diaspora - Latinx/Hispanic - Asian American - Multiracial - White Ally